Erotemic/crall-thesis-2017/newchap4_algos.md

       We store the number of times each edge is reviewed.
     * This is implemented efficiently using a dictionary-heap based priority queue.

+## On Feedback Addition:
+    * Overview:
+        * Need to update node name labels.
+        * Need to update the inferred state of the edges ( e.g. we can infer that all edges within a connected component are also positive)
+    * Subroutines:
+        * Define `cc(u)`:
+            * Description: Returns the connected component attached to node `u`.
+            * Details: Run BFS, yield only nodes with the same name label as u and do not continue down any path where the next node does not have the same name label as u.
+        * Define `neg_ccs(V)`:
+            * Description: Returns all connected components known to not match a given set of nodes `V`
+            * Details:  Initialize a result set of nodes to the empty set.
+For each u in V, look at each v in neighbors(u).
+If any edge (u, v) is marked as not matching then add cc(v) to the result.
+    * Procedure:
+        * Initially the priority queue is initialized with priorities on each edge based off their probability of matching (see above for exact details).
+        * Given: edge=(u, v) and a new review state
+        * Add edge to the graph (or increment its review count by 1) and label the edge with its reveiw state.
+        * Update the names.
+            * Get the influenced subgraph w.r.t name labels:
+                * `S0 = union(cc(u), cc(v))`
+            * Find positive connected components in `S0` and give each node in each component a new name label.
+        * Update inferred edge properties
+            * Get the influenced subgraph:
+                * `S1 = union(S0, neg_ccs(S0))`
+            * Group nodes in `S1` by their name label.
+            * Group edges by `S1` by their review label (match, no-match, not-comp, unreviewed).
+            * Categorize Edges:
+                * Here we label edges with inferred states.
+At each point in the algorithm we ignore edges that already have been assigned an inferred state.
+We categorize in the order: inconsistent, inconsistent-outgoing, negative, positive, non-comparable, and finally unreviewed.
+                * For each negative edge check and see if the name labels are the same, if so then give all edges in that name an inferred inconsistent state.
+                * Iterate over the remaining negative edges again.
+                  If either side of a negative belongs to an inferred inconsistent component, then mark all edges between the two CCs as inferred `inconsistent-outgoing` to denote the negative edge is leaving a component (to prevent negative inference using inconsistent components).
+Otherwise all edges between the CCs as given an inferred negative state.
+                * For each reviewed positive edge that does not belong to an inconsistent name, assert the names on the endpoints are the same.
+                  Add all edges within that name are given an inferred positive state.
+                * For each non-comparable edge not already assigned an inferred state we assign it an inferred not-comparable state (essentially meaning
+                  the state of this edge is still unknown, but don't re-review it).
+                * All other edges remain are inferred to be unreviewed.
+             * Recover from inconsistencies
+                 * For each inconsistent component run the inconsistency recover algorithm to get a list of suggested fixes.
+Those edges are flagged as `maybe_error`.
+             * Update priorities:
+                 * Remove all inferred positive, negative, and not-comparable edges from the priority queue. (note this changes if the diameter augmentation algorithm is being used)
+                 * Remove any inconsistent or inconsistent-outgoing edge that was not suggested as a fix from the queue.
+                 * Increase the priority of `maybe_error` edges by 2 to ensure they are given higher priority than any unreviewed edge.
+                 * Add any unreviewed edges that are not already in the queue with the baseline matching priority.

 ----------------------------------------